Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Comments

 This plant is considered easy to grow when its first year water needs are met.
-The problem is that it often fruits poorly once temperatures exceed 85°F (29.4°C).
+However, it often fruits poorly once temperatures exceed 85°F (29.4°C).

 Do you have additional information or a different experience for these plants that you would like to share?
 Email info@GardenOracle.com.
 All contributions are welcome and appreciated.